practicingruby/practicing-ruby-paid/posts/v1/004-configurable.md

 For example, git knows which repository to interact with because it knows how to work backwards to find the <i>.git/</i> configuration folder at the project root.
 Likewise, running `rake test` from anywhere within your project causes rake to look backwards recursively until it finds the nearest <i>Rakefile</i> to run.
 This general pattern can be seen in many other applications, and is worth knowing about in case you ever need to make use of it yourself.

 While I don't want to go into much detail about this topic, I will say that it seemed a bit magical to me until I needed to implement this sort of functionality in my own projects.
-The basic idea is no more complicated than working backwards from your current directory until you find the file or folder than you need to interact with, which is somthing Ruby's pathname library can make quick work of.
+The basic idea is no more complicated than working backwards from your current directory until you find the file or folder than you need to interact with, which is something Ruby's pathname library can make quick work of.

 Here's an example pulled directly out of a project of mine which illustrates a reverse search from the current working directory back to the filesystem's root directory.